-- iv.
-Be aware of Safeguarding updates, as notified by the DSL through the training handouts from SSS CPD. - v.
-Note changes that are subsequently made to these documents. - vi.
+- i.
+Attend a Safeguarding briefing at the start of every term and a focus is highlighted from the policy at least once a HT in staff meetings. - ii.
+Be aware of Safeguarding updates, as notified by the DSL through the training handouts from SSS CPD. - iii.
+Note changes that are subsequently made to these documents. - iv.
 The School adopts an attitude that 'it could happen here', where safeguarding is concerned.
 As such, staff are aware that if there is a report of sexual violence or harassment, they should follow the usual referral procedure.
 See KCSIE, p.
 87 for further guidance.